JHU-PL-Lab/www-fpse/lecture/variants.md

 let bt'' = insert_int 0 bt';; (* thread in the most recent tree into subsequent insert *)
 ```

-* For non-integers , we need to explicitly supply any equal or comparison function.
+* For non-integers, we need to explicitly supply any equal or comparison function.
-   - recall `=` in `Core` works on integers only.
 * Library functions needing to compare will in fact take a comparision operation as argument
 * For example in the `List` library, the [`List.sort` function](https://ocaml.janestreet.com/ocaml-core/latest/doc/base/Base/List/index.html#val-sort)
 * Here is an example of how to sort a string list with `List.sort`: